 In many cases, the bicyclist is not at fault for what happened.
 Bicycle accidents often result from a driver’s negligence (e.g., swerving into a bike lane, opening a car door without checking for bicyclists).
 When drivers fail to abide by traffic laws, they breach the duty they owe to you as a fellow traveler on the road, and are therefore responsible for your injuries.

 Bicycle manufacturers may also be at fault.
 Manufacturers have a responsibility to provide safe, non-defective parts so that your bicycle can run smoothly.
 If your accident results from a defective part, we can hold that manufacturer liable for the crash.

 However, bicyclists also have a responsibility to ensure their own safety and avoid accidents.
 If a bicyclist fails to wear a helmet or rides unsafely, he might be partially at-fault for the crash.
 Because Virginia is a contributory negligence state, recovering the compensation you need is difficult if you were partially at-fault.
-You need a lawyer to help you establish the other party, not you, caused the accident.
+You need a bicycle accident lawyer to help you establish the other party, not you, caused the accident in Fairfax County.

 Now that we have determined who is at fault in your accident, we will need to prove it.
 Our attorneys will prove that the defendant owed you a duty of care, breached that duty, and caused your accident and damages.
 How we prove your case will depend on how the at-fault party breached the duty it owed you.
 For example:

 - If a driver was texting on her phone and failed to see you on your bike, she breached a duty by engaging in distracted driving.
 Bicycles are small and hard to see, so drivers must pay careful attention while driving.
 We will prove that the driver was texting at the time and that this distraction caused the accident and your injuries by presenting police reports, witness testimony, expert testimony, and other evidence.